CSC207-2022F-UofT/course-project-all-for-one/README.md

   button, you should see the message informing order placed.

-Note that if the order is successfully placed, the post will be automatically deleted, and you should see the order in purchase history under user center in the main page (please see Profile Feature for details about the purchase history).
-At the same time you should see a change in balance in wallet under user center in the main page (please see Profile Feature for dtails about the wallet).
+Note that if the order is successfully placed, the post will be automatically deleted, and you should see the order in purchase history under user center in the main page (please see Purchase History Feature for details about the purchase history).
+At the same time you should see a change in balance in wallet under user center in the main page (please see Wallet Feature for details about the wallet).
 ## Profile Feature
 This feature allows user to view and edit basic information and store some necessary information to trade.
 When user buy some things, the name, the